boyune01/Predicting-Solar-Spectra/docs/Design.md

 	- Code that originally trained model and found estimation parameters
 	- Will need to match solar spectra data to weather data
 	- ML approach to train model

+## Future milestones
-- User interface? - Most likely a python module that defines a function to be run on user's data
+- Module - Defining  function to be run on user's atmospheric data that predicts solar spectral output
 	- Function - Input weather data
 		- Change .csv to pandas dataframe
 		- Combine based on same timeseries
 	- Function - Input time period
 		- Output series of time periods given start and end date
 	- Function - Input spectral range (used for output spectral range)
 		- Create range to put into the output
 	- Function
 		- Output series of vector of spectra data